dphansti/mango/README.rst

  comma separated list of chromosomes to use (e.g. chr1,chr2,chr3,...).
 Only these chromosomes will be processed.
 If NULL all chromosomes with be processed. default = NULL

 ``chromexclude``
  comma separated list of chromosomes to exclude (e.g. chrM,chrY).
-If NULL all chromosomes with be processed. default = NULL
+If NULL all chromosomes with be processed. !!chrM should always be excluded due to its extremely short length!! default = NULL

 ``bedtoolspath``
  full path to bedtools (only required if not found in system PATH). default = NULL